Systems of Twinned Systems: A Systematic Literature Review: Introduction

+SoTS are characterized by the duality of (i) weakly coupled constituents which, in turn, may exhibit (ii) strongly coupled digital (or cyber) and physical traits, such as DTs.
+Moreover, a SoTS may exhibit a hierarchical structure in which constituent systems may be SoTS themselves.
+As shown in \figref{fig:quadrants}, SoTS improve over SoS by emphasizing the potential cyber-physical heterogeneity of constituents and the convergence of those cyber and physical subsystems.
+This, in turn, allows for stronger coupling at the constituent level, which is not present in current SoS theory.
+SoTS improve over DTs by allowing for the flexible coordination of otherwise highly autonomous DTs.

+SoTS are different from federated and aggregated DTs in that SoTS follow SoS composition principles, which are more flexible, dynamic, and often, ad-hoc.
+In contrast, federated DTs are typically governed by a pre-defined set of rules ``that determine interoperability, coordination and secure communications''~\cite{vergara2023federated}.

+Hereinafter, we use the term ``digitally twinned systems'' to describe the constituents and by this term, we mean any system---digital, physical, or cyber-physical---that is subject to digital twinning.
+This interpretation aligns with contemporary DT literature, which describes DTs as virtual representations of physical, cyber, and cyber-physical systems~\cite{barricelli2019survey}, including potentially hierarchical and multi-level system representations~\cite{grieves2017digital, tao2019digital}; and remains compatible with SoS theory, which characterizes constituent systems by their operational and managerial independence rather than by their physical, digital, or cyber-physical realization \cite{maier1998architecting}.

-Pertinent examples of SoTS include smart cities, where DTs of infrastructure, vehicles, and people collaborate to manage complex interactions such as traffic optimization or energy balancing.
+A pertinent example of a SoTS is a smart city where DTs of infrastructure, vehicles, and people collaborate to manage complex interactions, such as traffic optimization or energy balancing.
 In such a setting, e.g., vehicles can autonomously decide to be part of the traffic system or leave, impacting the overall flow of traffic.

-As highlighted in \figref{fig:quadrants}, the convergence towards a SoTS improves the cyber-physical convergence of SoS, and improves the flexibility of coordination among DTs.
-Or, conversely, increased cyber-physical convergence (compared to SoS) and flexibility of coordination are requirements for SoTS.
-The benefits of SoTS are clear.
-Bringing SoS principles into DT design promotes modularity, reusability, and dynamic reconfiguration; and promoting rigorous digital twinning in SoS allows for more efficient development, operation, and management of complex systems.
+Another example is a platoon of autonomous vehicles in the traffic of a smart city.
+The vehicles do not have a central authority to control the platooning dynamics, e.g., enforcing safe inter-vehicle distance and headway with respect to changing road conditions.
+Instead, each vehicle has their own DT and these DTs work together to set the target distance and speed, and then, each DT acts accordingly.
+These simple examples underscore the complexity and variety of architectures SoTS impose.

-With research and development targeting SoTS on a noticeably accelerating course~\cite{olsson2023systems}, a systematic review of their engineering practices, technical characteristics, and use cases is well timed and much needed.
+With research and development targeting SoTS on a noticeably accelerating course~\cite{olsson2023systems}, a systematic review of their engineering practices, technical characteristics, and use cases is needed.